reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 Please note that Row 1, column 2 is blank.
 A blank cell must be accounted for.

+The table will look like this on the web:

+  .. list-table:: Title # Adding a title is optional.
+     :widths: 25 25 50  # Adding the widths is optional.
+     :header-rows: 1    # Adding a header row is also optional.

+     * - Heading row 1, column 1
+       - Heading row 1, column 2
+     * - Row 1, column 1
+       -
+     * - Row 2, column 1
+       - Row 2, column 2

 Converting tables into new Sphinx format list
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Copy the table from lyx into google sheets.
+If a table has already been created outside of Sphinx, dopy the table into google sheets.
-Then use the below formula to turn the table into a list.
+Click on a cell outside of the tables rows and columns.
+Put the below formula to turn the table into a list.
 This is for a 3 column table.
 (for 4 columns change the ‘C’ to a ‘D’.)::